-We aim to reduce the incidence of vaccine preventable diseases in the community by providing appropriate and timely information about vaccine preventable diseases.
+We aim to reduce the incidence of vaccine preventable diseases in the community by providing appropriate and timely information to immunisation providers and the community, and promote the delivery of the National Immunisation Program (NIP).

 Children and Immunisation